Information Mainly for Precinct 19-24 Voters

 card.

-Instead of mailing a registration form, unregistered voters can
+Instead of mailing a registration form, unregistered

-a registration form (see above) to make a party change.
+registration form (see above) to make a party change.

 How to view a sample ballot appropriate